watson-developer-cloud/assistant-toolkit/integrations/webchat/agent-assist/agent-verify/README.md

 # Agent Verify

 ## Background
-This agent-assist starter kit combines Watson Assistant's webchat with a wraper application that monitors real-time caller/agent transcriptions to provide the following features:
+This agent-assist starter kit combines IBM watsonx Assistant's webchat with a wraper application that monitors real-time caller/agent transcriptions to provide the following features:

 1. Agent prompting based on customer input.
 2. Verification that the agent speaks certain prompts back to the caller verbatim.
-3. The ability to use caller's speech transcriptions as input to Watson Assistant.
+3. The ability to use caller's speech transcriptions as input to IBM watsonx Assistant.

 The real-time transcriptions are delivered to the agent-verify application.
 This sample does NOT include Watson speech support for delivering the real-time transcriptions.

 The client application that comes with this starter kit can be embedded into the following agent dashboards:

-1. Genesys Cloud CX: This version of the client application relies on Genesys voice transcriptions to drive the Watson Assistant conversational flow.
+1. Genesys Cloud CX: This version of the client application relies on Genesys voice transcriptions to drive the IBM watsonx Assistant conversational flow.
 2. Dashboard Simulator - The starter kit includes a simulator application that can be used for testing outside the chosen CCaaS.

 ## Structure of the Agent Verify Sample